tiprankstipranks

 Sales & Marketing - Risk 1

-A number of factors have historically affected, and will continue to affect, our comparable sales results and gross margin, including: - consumer trends, such as less disposable income due to the impact of economic conditions, tax policies and other factors;- the lack of new fashion trends to drive demand in certain of our businesses and the ability of those businesses to adjust to fashion changes on a timely basis;- closing of department stores that anchor malls or a significant number of non-anchor mall formats;- competition;- declining mall traffic due to changing customer preferences in the way they shop;- timing of holidays including sales tax holidays and the timing of tax refunds;- general regional and national economic conditions;- inclement weather;- new merchandise introductions and changes in our merchandise mix;- our ability to distribute merchandise efficiently to our stores;- timing and type of sales events, promotional activities or other advertising;- our ability to adapt to changing customer preferences in the ways they digitally shop;- access to allocated product from our vendors;- our ability to realize anticipated cost reductions;- our ability to execute our business strategy effectively; and - other external events beyond our control.
+A number of factors have historically affected, and will continue to affect, our comparable sales results and gross margin, including: - consumer trends, such as less disposable income due to the impact of economic conditions, tax policies and other factors;- the lack of new fashion trends to drive demand in certain of our businesses and the ability of those businesses to adjust to changes in fashion trends on a timely basis;- closing of department stores that anchor malls or a significant number of non-anchor mall formats;- competition;- declining mall traffic due to changing customer preferences in the way they shop;- timing of holidays, including sales tax holidays and the timing of tax refunds;- general regional and national economic conditions;- inclement weather;- new merchandise introductions and changes in our merchandise mix;- our ability to distribute merchandise efficiently to our stores;- timing and type of sales events, promotional activities or other advertising;- our ability to adapt to changing customer e-commerce preferences;- access to allocated product from our vendors;- our ability to realize anticipated cost reductions;- our ability to execute our business strategy effectively; and - other external events beyond our control.
 Our comparable sales have fluctuated in the past, including the composition of our comparable sales between store and digital, and we believe such fluctuations may continue.
 The unpredictability of our comparable sales may cause our revenue and results of operations to vary from quarter to quarter, and an unanticipated change in revenues or operating income may cause our stock price to fluctuate significantly.

 Sales & Marketing - Risk 2